ministryofjustice/security-guidance/docs/acceptable-use.md

 ## Summary

-Be sensible when using MoJ IT resources:
+Be sensible when using IT resources:

--   The resources are for you to do MoJ work.
+-   The resources are for you to do work.
 -   Protect the resources at all times, to help prevent unacceptable use.
 -   If the use would cause problems, upset, offence, or embarrassment, it's probably not acceptable.
 -   Context is important.
 Security risks can increase when working outside your normal workplace.